silinternational/ecs-deploy/README.md

                                             Script will only perform deregistration if deployment succeeds.
         --enable-rollback             Rollback task definition if new version is not running before TIMEOUT --force-new-deployment        Force a new deployment of the service.
 Default is false.
-        --skip-deployments-check      Skip deployments check for services that takes to long to drain old tasks --run-task                    Run created task now.
+        --skip-deployments-check      Skip deployments check for services that take too long to drain old tasks --run-task                    Run created task now.
 If you set this, service-name are not needed.
         -v | --verbose                Verbose output
              --version                Display the version